 Climate: Annual Monthly Weather in Chiang Rai

-To help you better understand the weather in Chiang Rai, I’ve included average temperature and annual rainfall graphs below.
-Suggested months to visit are indicated in orange.
+Follow the link for more on Chiang Rai’s weather.
+For your convenience, I’ve created average temperature and annual rainfall graphs below.
+Suggested months to visit are colored in orange.

 TRAVELING TO CHIANG RAI